rkonoplev/dniester/docs/en/PROJECT_OVERVIEW.md

 ## Key Design Decisions

-1. **Hybrid Headless Architecture**: API-first with an optional reference frontend.
+1. **Hybrid Headless Architecture**: API-first with optional reference frontends.
 2. **Open Source**: MIT license for community adoption and contribution.
 3. **Flexibility-Focused**: Designed to be a universal content hub.
 4. **API-First**: All functionality is accessible via REST endpoints.